kaareltinn/fp-js/lecture-2.md

 ```
 But not every time so lucky to work only on arrays.

-But luckily enough we have higher order functions and currying to help us
+But luckily enough we have higher order functions to help us.
 ___
 ### Enter composition